Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Introduction

 We summarize the main contributions of this paper as follows:

-\begin{itemize} \item[(1)] We consider a double-ended queue with customers' impatient behavior and MAP (non-Poisson) inputs, and show that such a queue can be expressed as a new bilateral QBD process which has its own interest.
-By using the bilateral QBD process, we analyze the performance measures (e.g., the system stability, the stationary queue length distributions, the average stationary queue lengths, and the sojourn time of any arriving customers) of the double-ended queue.
+\begin{itemize} \item[(1)] We consider a more general block-structured double-ended queue with non-Poisson (MAP) inputs and impatient customers, and show that such a queue can be expressed as a new bilateral QBD process which has its own interest.
+By using the bilateral QBD process, we can analyze the system stability, the stationary queue lengths and the sojourn times of this double-ended queue.
 Therefore, we develop a new effective RG-factorization method in the study of double-ended queues, which is different from those in the literature.

-\item[(2)] We provide three effective algorithms for computing the performance measures of the double-ended queue, in which the bilateral level-dependent QBD process is decomposed into two unilateral level-dependent QBD processes that are specifically linked in Level $0$.
+\item[(2)] We provide three effective algorithms for computing performance measures of the block-structured matched queue, in which the bilateral level-dependent QBD process is decomposed into two unilateral level-dependent QBD processes that are specifically linked in Level $0$.
 From the two unilateral level-dependent QBD processes, we can effectively compute the $R$-, $U$- and $G$-measures by means of the those approximate algorithms given in Bright and Taylor (1995, 1997).
-Based on this, we can numerically compute the performance measures (e.g., the system stability, the stationary queue length distributions, the average stationary queue lengths, and the sojourn time of any arriving customers) of the double-ended queue.
+Based on this, we can numerically compute the stationary queue lengths.
+Also, we provide an effective method to discuss the sojourn times of the block-structured double-ended queue by using the technique of the first passage times and the PH distributions.

-\item[(3)] We use some numerical examples to indicate how the performance measures of the double-ended queue are influenced by some key system parameters.
-Also, for the numerical results, we give a simple and interesting discussion by means of the coupling method of Markov processes.
-Further, we provide a numerical example to compare our bilateral QBD algorithms given in this paper with other methods, e.g., the diffusion method of Liu et al. (2014) and the multi-layer MMFF method of Wu and He (2021).
-In addition, we show that our bilateral QBD process has two advantages: (a) Our bilateral QBD process can provide analysis of more detailed performance measures of the double-ended queue. (b) Our three algorithms can be effective for analyzing the double-end queue with MAPs with irreducible matrix representation of higher order. \end{itemize}
+\item[(3)] We use some numerical examples to indicate how the performance measures of the double-ended queue are influenced by key system parameters.
+In addition, the numerical results are also given a simple and interesting discussion by means of the coupling method of Markov processes. \end{itemize}

 0.4cm